fp018/mocap_px4_bridge/README.md

 ## Pre conditions

 > [!WARNING]
-> Check that the OptiTrack 'Up axis' is the Z-axis, in Motive the default is Y-axis
+> When creating the rigid body allign the World frame X-axis with the forward direction of the drone

 This package assumes that the OptiTrack system is broadcasting the position and orientation of the robot with the following reference frame convention:

-* World frame: X axis Forward, Y-axis Left, Z-axis Up (Again: Check that the OptiTrack 'Up axis' is the Z-axis, in Motive the default is Y-axis).
+* World frame: X axis Forward, Z-axis Right, Y-axis Up.
 * Body frame: X axis Forward, Y-axis Left, Z-axis Up.

 ## Getting started